jamesrequa/Face-Generation-GAN/README.md

 # Face-Generation-GAN
-I use generative adversarial (GAN) networks to generate new images of faces.
+I build a generative adversarial (GAN) network to generate new images of faces.
 Using the CelebA dataset for training.